Federal Requirements Study Guide for the PTCB Exam

 Controlled substances are regulated in additional areas outside of the “movement” realm.
 Manufacturers, practitioners, and pharmacies are under scrutiny to make sure ethical practices and standards are followed.

-The DEA is the Drug Enforcement Agency.
-It enforces the controlled substance laws and regulations in the United States in an aim to minimize the potential for drug diversion or illegal practices.
+The DEA enforces the controlled substance laws and regulations in the United States.
+Their mission is to minimize the potential for drug diversion or illegal practices.

-According to the Comprehensive Drug Abuse Prevention and Control Act of 1970, (also commonly referred to the Controlled Substances Act of 1970) handlers of all controlled substances need to maintain accurate and up-to-date records and inventory.
+According to the Comprehensive Drug Abuse Prevention and Control Act of 1970, also commonly referred to as the Controlled Substances Act of 1970, handlers of all controlled substances need to maintain accurate and up-to-date records and inventory.
 A complete and accurate inventory of all controlled substances helps maintain the pharmacy’s inventory and keeps the pharmacy aligned with federal regulations.
 It can also help prevent drug diversion and misuse of medications.
-The regulations for record keeping can be broken up into three categories: Schedule II, Schedule III-V, and non-controlled substances.
+The regulations for recordkeeping are broken into three categories: Schedule II (CII), Schedule III-V (CIII-CV), and non-controlled substances.

 Pharmacies and practitioners must be registered with the DEA for prescribing and dispensing a controlled substance.
 Each is given a unique DEA number, which can be verified manually.
-It is the responsibility of the pharmacist to verify a practitioner’s DEA number as being active.
+It is the responsibility of the pharmacist to verify a practitioner’s DEA number is active.
 In general, the DEA number consists of two letters followed by seven numbers.
-The first letter identifies the type of DEA registrant and the second letter is the first letter of the prescriber’s last name.
+The first letter identifies the type of DEA registrant, and the second letter is the first letter of the prescriber’s last name.

 To verify the DEA number, follow these steps:

-4. Add the total from steps 1 and 3 together.
+Add the total from the first and third steps together.

-5. Verify that the second digit of the sum in step 4 is the same as the last digit of the prescriber’s DEA number.
+Verify that the second digit of the sum in the fourth step is the same as the last digit of the prescriber’s DEA number.

 The FDA requires some medications to have a black box warning on a medication’s packaging.
-Black box warnings aim to alert healthcare providers and consumers of serious potential adverse effects or life-threatening risks.
-Opioid analgesics contain a black box warning alerting the product’s high risk of abuse, misuse, and addiction in addition to the potential for life-threatening respiratory depression.
+Black box warnings aim to alert healthcare providers and consumers to serious potential adverse effects or life-threatening risks.
+Opioid analgesics contain a black box warning regarding the product’s high risk of abuse, misuse, and addiction in addition to the potential for life-threatening respiratory depression.

 Additionally, the FDA provides post-marketing surveillance of medications to monitor safety and efficacy concerns after a medication has come to market.
 In 2019, the FDA required a label change on opioid medications to guide providers on dose tapering prior to discontinuation due to reports of harm caused by abrupt discontinuation.
 Medwatch is the FDA’s safety and adverse event reporting program.